-To create, view and maintain Requirements in a text based tool that resembles working in a word processor or spreadsheet.
-Details can be added to the requirements and requirement properties can be added from drop-down lists.
-When the requirements are changed in this Specification Manager the changes are conveniently reflected in the Project Browser and all other windows.
-Options for the There are a wide range of options available from the options menu, to tailor the Specification Manager way you use the Specification Manager.
+Usage of the Specification Manager To create, view and maintain Requirements in a text based tool that resembles working in a word processor or spreadsheet.
+Details can be added to the Requirements and Requirement properties can be added from drop-down lists.
+When the Requirements are changed in the Specification Manager the changes are conveniently reflected in the Browser window and all other windows.
+Options for the Specification Manager There are a wide range of options available from the options menu, to tailor the way you use the Specification Manager.
 These include Level (hierarchical) Numbering, Auto Naming, Spell Check, Documentation, Import and Export of Requirements, access to various related tools and more.

 Learn more about the Specification Manager

 The Specification Manager

 Strategy Map

-Getting to know the Strategy Map

-Introducing the Strategy Map

 A Strategy Map is a diagram that is used to describe the primary strategic goals that are important to an organization or business team.
 The diagram shows four important perspectives that are the significant questions that provide the definition of a strategy.
-The most commonly defined perspectives are: 'Financial', 'Customer', 'Internal Business Processes', 'Learning and Growth'.
+The defined perspectives are: 'Financial', 'Customer', 'Internal Business Processes' and 'Learning and Growth'.
 The diagram is used as a communication device to ensure there is a common understanding of the strategy, to focus organization effort and to assist with the assessment of progress.